Code-Institute-Submissions/patterns_for_fashion/README.md

         -   Date
         -   Items
         -   Order Total
+1. The profile information can also be stored when the user checks out.
+The checkbox at the bottom of the checkout form must be selected.

-### Blog app
+### Products app
-1. Blog main page is designed to render maximum 3 posts.
-1. At the bottom of the blog page there is pagination implemented so that the user can find older posts.
-1. The most recent posts are displayed on top.
-1. Each post has on the main blog page displayed the foto, title, post date and the first 80 characters from the post content.
+The Products app has two basic html templates:
+1. Products page:
+    -   Displays all products for the user to view.
+    -   The products are displayed as cards containing on top the products image and on the bottom the title, price, category and rating.
+    -   Cards are responsive on different device sizes:
+        -   on mobile 1 card per row;
+        -   on medium size: 2 cards per row;
+        -   on large size:3 cards per row;
+        -   on extra large 4 cards per row;
+    -   The card/set of cards rows are divided inbetween by the a horizontal rule.
+1. Product detail page: cards per row
+    -   Displays each individual product when selected from the products page.
+    -   Renders the product details like image, title, price, category and rating.
+    -   The user can choose a size from the size dropdown list.
+The size M is selected by default.
+    -   The user can select the quantity of the product by clicking on + or - from the quantity input field.
+There is a maximum input set to 99.
+    -   The user can add the product to the bag by clicking on the Add to Bag button.
-1. The user can read more from the desired post by clicking the Read More button.
+    -   The user can go back to the products view page and continue shopping by clicking on the keep shopping button.
+The added product remains saved in the shopping bag.
-1. Blog detail post page displays the post foto, title, date and full content and a Back to Blog button which redirects to the Main blog page.
-1. Below the full post there is a comment form where users can leave a comment.
-1. Comments form fields are required: name, email and content of the comment and a submit button.
-1. After placing a comment the user must wait for the admin's approval in order to be published.
-This way the site`s owners will avoid spam messages.
-1. On top of the comments form there is a card where approved messages are displayed together with the post date and the user's name and messages count.
 ### Bag app
 1. Shopping bag page displays information of the selected product/products for purchasing.
 1. Information content: Product's name, image, price, quantity, size, subtotal, delivery price, grand total.